Clinical Evaluation of Foals During Neonatal Intensive Care or Emergencies

 The fetus is normally hypoxemic compared with the newborn foal, and this hypoxia is largely responsible for the maintenance of fetal circulation by generation of pulmonary hypertension.
 During normal parturition, mild asphyxia occurs and results in fetal responses that lead to a successful transition to extra-uterine life.
 If more than mild asphyxia occurs, the fetus is stimulated to breathe in utero; this is known as primary asphyxia.
-If the initial breathing effort resulting from the primary asphyxia is not effective, a second gasping period occurs within several minutes known as secondary asphyxia.
+If the initial breathing effort resulting from the primary asphyxia is not effective, a second gasping period (termed secondary asphyxia) occurs within several minutes.
 If asphyxia does not improve, the foal enters a stage called “secondary apnea,” which is irreversible unless resuscitation is initiated.
 Therefore, the first priority of neonatal resuscitation is establishing an airway and breathing for the foal.
 Foals that are not spontaneously breathing are assumed to be in secondary apnea.

 If the foal does not breathe or move spontaneously to right itself within seconds of birth, tactile stimulation is necessary (eg, drying with a towel).
 If tactile stimulation does not result in spontaneous breathing, the foal should be intubated immediately and manually ventilated.
 Mouth-to-nose ventilation can be used if nasotracheal tubes or a bag-valve-mask is not readily available.
 Hyperventilation with 100% oxygen is suggested to be the best choice to reverse fetal circulation; however, evidence from human medicine suggests there are no apparent disadvantages in using room air instead.

-Drug therapy should be started if a nonperfusing rhythm persists for >30–60 sec in the face of chest compressions.
+Drug therapy should be started if a nonperfusing rhythm persists for >30–60 seconds in the face of chest compressions.
 Epinephrine remains the drug of choice at a dosage of 0.01–0.02 mg/kg, IV.
 If given through the nasotracheal tube, the dosage should be 0.05–0.1 mg/kg.
-Epinephrine can be repeated every 2–3 min during compressions, coinciding with the 10-sec assessments between rounds of compressions.
-Vasopressin (0.6 U/kg, every 10–20 min) is gaining attention as a cardiovascular resuscitation drug, but experience in foals is limited.
+Epinephrine can be repeated every 4 minutes during compressions, coinciding with the 10-second assessments between rounds of compressions.
+Vasopressin (0.6 U/kg, every 10–20 minutes) is gaining attention as a cardiovascular resuscitation drug, but experience in foals is limited, and cost is prohibitive in veterinary medicine.
 Atropine is not recommended in bradycardic newborn foals, because the bradycardia is usually secondary to hypoxia.
 Atropine can also increase myocardial oxygen debt if hypoxia is not corrected.
 Doxapram is not recommended for resuscitation of newborns, because it does not reverse secondary apnea.